Why Steering Works: Toward a Unified View of Language Model Parameter Dynamics: Preliminary

 \subsection{Activation Steering}

 \paragraph{Activation Steering} Activation steering modifies intermediate representations during inference by adding a steering vector to selected activations.
 Its mathematical form can be written as

 where $\mathbf{v}$ is a predetermined direction and $m$ is a scalar coefficient controlling its magnitude.
-This approach builds on the \emph{linear representation assumption} that abstract concepts correspond approximately to linear subspaces of representation space.
+This approach builds on the \emph{linear representation hypothesis}~\citep{DBLP:conf/naacl/MikolovYZ13,DBLP:conf/emnlp/PenningtonSM14,DBLP:conf/blackboxnlp/NandaLW23,Tigges2023,DBLP:conf/icml/ParkCV24} that abstract concepts correspond approximately to linear subspaces of representation space.

 The steering vector $\mathbf{v}$ can be equivalently expressed as a bias adjustment $\Delta\mathbf{b}$, yielding $\mathbf{b} \leftarrow \mathbf{b} + m \Delta\mathbf{b}$.
 This formulation highlights activation steering as a special case of dynamic parameter update, closely related to methods such as LoRA and local weight fine-tuning.